 Stroke Association groups will continue to pause their face-to-face meetings.
 However, many are offering remote online and offline support, or opening up their activities to people who live further afield.

-You can find out what’s going on in your area by calling our Stroke Helpline on 0303 3033 100 or email email@example.com.
-Please include your postcode in your email so we can direct you to your local team.
+You can find out what's going on in your area by calling our Stroke Helpline on 0303 3033 100 or by completing this webform and we will get back in touch.

 Stroke News magazine